TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 The request or operation failed.
 The error code is used to signal the exact error.

 ```
-D <raw data>
+D <raw data encoded using URL-safe Base64 with no padding>
 ```
-Sends raw data to the client.
-There must be exactly one space after the 'D'.
-The values for '%', carriage return (0x0d), and line feed (0x0a) must be escaped using percent escaping of their ascii values in hexadecimal.
-So '%' is encoded as '%25' and carriage return and line feed are '%0d' and '%0a' respectively.
-Other characters may be percent escaped for easier debugging.
-All data lines are considered one data stream up to a terminating OK or ERR message.
+Sends a line of raw data to the client that is encoded with the URL-safe, Base64 scheme with no padding.
+This differs from the Assuan protocol this is based upon.
+There must be exactly one space after the `D`.
+All data lines are considered one data stream up to a terminating `OK` or `ERR` message.

 ```
 # <string>